13 Best Hikes in Forests and National Parks in Western US

 13. Wrangell-St. Elias National Park, Alaska

 America’s largest national park offers volcanic and glaciers and we have a 7-day trip where you can also go ice climbing and sea kayaking at the Prince William Sound.
 Plenty of hiking and trekking will be done up the alpine tarns of the Talkeetna Mountains and glaciers.
 Plus, a scenic ride in a bush plane over the Wrangell Mountains will give you a bird’s eye view of the United Nations World Heritage Site.
+When hunger hits, check out the local cuisine and food scene of Anchorage.

 Try these other outdoor adventures in Alaska: